How to Stop a Puppy From Biting

 Dog with tongue out at animal shelter

-Even though nips are normal, it’s important to discourage your puppy from their biting behavior before it becomes dangerous, and before it becomes ingrained.
-(It's harder to stop adult dogs from biting.)
-There are a number of strategies, depending on your individual pup and the cause of the biting.
+Even though nips are normal, it’s important to discourage your puppy from their biting behaviour before it becomes dangerous, and before it becomes ingrained because it's harder to stop adult dogs from biting.
+Depending on your individual puppy, and on the cause of the biting, there are a number of strategies for addressing the behaviour.

 Bernese mountain dogpile